minmus-9/lysp/README.md

     (iter 1 n))
 ```

+It weighs in at ~1400 Python SLOC and ~600 LISP SLOC.

 If you think of something *actually useful* to do with a
 lisp-embedded-in-python, please let me know.